mih/Psignifit-3.x/doc-src/WELCOME.rst

 Welcome to psignifit 3.0
 ========================

-psignifit is a toolbox to fit psychometric functions an test hypotheses on psychometric data.
+psignifit is a toolbox to fit psychometric functions and test hypotheses on psychometric data.
 Compared to the old "classical" version of psignifit, this package a number of  new features for fitting psychometric functions.
 These include detection of outliers and influential observations and a full bayesian treatment of psychometric functions that includes bayesian